microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   )
 ```

 Populates a matrix with data from a `groupshared` array.
-If the output matrix's
+If the groupshared
-component type has a native HLSL representation the input groupshared array must
-match that type, otherwise the input groupshared array must be `i32`.
-Validation
+memory is any type other than `i32` the matrix's component type must match the
+scalar ype of the groupshared array.
+If the groupshared memory is `i32` the
-will verify this requirement.
+matrix may be of any type.
+Validation will verify this requirement.

+No data conversions are applied during this operation, the data in the
+groupshared array is written in the format of the input matrix element.

 ```llvm
 declare i32 @dx.op.linAlgMatrixLength.[MatTy](